microsoft/FluidFramework/.changeset/silly-clocks-tan.md

 To make the details of schema compatibilities that SharedTree supports more clear, `TreeView.error` has been functionally replaced with the `compatibility` property.
-Users desiring the previous strict behavior should use `view.compatibility.isExactMatch` at appropriate places in application logic.
+Users desiring the previous strict behavior should use `view.compatibility.isEquivalent` at appropriate places in application logic.

 # `ITree.schematize` deprecation